microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/services/testplans.md

 ## Azure Test Plans

-Provides several tools to test your apps, including manual/exploratory testing and continuous testing.
-For more information about Azure Test Plans, see <a href="https://learn.microsoft.com/en-us/azure/devops/test/overview?view=azure-devops"><u> Overview of Azure Test Plans</u></a>.
+Azure Test Plans provides rich and powerful tools everyone in the team can use to drive quality and collaboration throughout the development process.
+The easy-to-use, browser-based test management solution provides all the capabilities required for planned manual testing, user acceptance testing, exploratory testing, and gathering feedback from stakeholders.

-<a href="https://www.azuredevopslabs.com/labs/azuredevops/testmanagement/"><u>Test Planning and Management with Azure Test Plans</u></a>
+To learn more about Azure Test Plans, see <a href="https://learn.microsoft.com/azure/devops/test/overview?view=azure-devops"><u> What is Azure Test Plans?</u></a> and <a href="https://www.azuredevopslabs.com/labs/azuredevops/testmanagement/"><u>Test Planning and Management with Azure Test Plans</u></a>.

 ### Task 1: Understanding Test Plans, Suites and Cases ###